niranjan-ramesh/rstudio-google-cloud-workstations/README.md

 3. Once the remote port has been changed as per Step 2, select "**OPEN IN NEW WINDOW**".
-4. Enter the Username and Password provided to you via email.

 ## Reading Data from Google Cloud Storage